berlinlee2022/Cybersecurity/README.md

 ## A dedication to my cybersecurity mentor Jimmy
-## Much appreciated your education for networking, infrastructure security, and regular expression teaching🙇🏻‍♀️
+## Much appreciated your education for networking, infrastructure security, and regular expression🙇🏻‍♀️

 ## Usage
 ## git clone <.git>